-- 1. What are midurethral slings? - 2.
+- 1. What are mid-urethral slings? - 2.
 How are the operations done? - 3.
 How do they work? - 4.
 Do I need an anesthetic for the operation? - 5.
 When will I be able to go home after the operation? - 6.
-What are the chances of success of the operation? - 7.
-When can I return to my normal routine? - 8.
-What complications can happen? - 9.
-My bladder isn't too bad at the moment, but should I have an operation now to prevent it getting worse in the future? - 10.
-I haven't finished my family yet, can I still have a MUS? - 11.
+When can I return to my normal routine? - 7.
+What are the chances of success of the operation? - 8.
+What complications can occur? - 9.
+My bladder isn't too bad at the moment.
+Should I have an operation now to prevent it from getting worse in the future? - 10.
+I haven't finished my family yet.
+Can I still have a mid-urethral sling? - 11.
 How will the operation affect my sex life? - 12.
 Is there anything else I can do instead of an operation?

-What are midurethral slings?
+What are mid-urethral slings?

-Mid-urethral sling procedures are operations designed to help women with stress incontinence.
-Stress incontinence is the leakage of urine with every day activities such as coughing, sneezing or exercise.
+Mid-urethral sling (also known as tape) procedures are operations designed to help women with stress incontinence.
+Stress incontinence is the leakage of urine with everyday activities such as coughing, sneezing, or exercise.
 It is a very common and embarrassing problem affecting up to 1 in 3 women.
-Stress incontinence may be cured or improved with pelvic floor exercises and lifestyle modifications, but if these strategies fail then surgery may be recommended for you.
-The most frequently offered type of operation is a mid-urethral sling procedure, a simple day case procedure that has been performed for more than 3 million women worldwide to date.
+Stress incontinence may be cured or improved with pelvic floor exercises and lifestyle modifications, but if these strategies fail, then surgery may be recommended.
+The most frequently offered type of operation is a mid-urethral sling procedure, a simple day case procedure that has been performed for more than 3 million women worldwide.